Dawson-Robotics/TakTik-2025-Website/README.md

 The playground folder is where team members can go and try/practice any ideas they have without having to worry about messing something up in the main website

+## site

+The site folder is where all the development of the main website happens.
+In it you will find the code for all the pages and their react components

 ## Setup